-Our primary sources of liquidity are cash flows from operations, existing cash, marketable securities, and funds available to borrow under our Revolving Facility.
-As of December 31, 2007, cash and cash equivalents were \$119.5 million, marketable securities were \$0.9 million, and funds available to borrow under the Revolving Facility were \$30.2 million.
+Our primary sources of liquidity are cash flows from operations, existing cash, marketable securities, and funds available to borrow under our revolving facility.
+As of December 31, 2007, cash and cash equivalents were \$119.5 million, marketable securities were \$0.9 million, and funds available to borrow under the revolving facility were \$30.2 million.

-We intend to use our existing cash and cash equivalents, marketable securities and cash flow from operations to provide for our working capital needs, for additional contingent purchase price associated with the Romic acquisition, and to fund capital expenditures.
+We intend to use our existing cash and cash equivalents, marketable securities and cash flow from operations to provide for our working capital needs, for the additional contingent purchase price associated with the Romic acquisition (which we determined and paid on March 31, 2008 at \$2.0 million), and to fund capital expenditures.
 We anticipate that our cash flow provided by operating activities will provide the necessary funds on a short and long-term basis to meet operating cash requirements.
-We have accrued environmental liabilities as of December 31, 2007 of approximately \$184.5 million, substantially all of which we assumed in connection with the acquisitions of the CSD assets in September 2002 and Teris LLC in August 2006.
-We anticipate such liabilities will be payable over many years and that cash flow from operations will generally be sufficient to fund the payment of such liabilities when required.
+We have accrued environmental liabilities as of December 31, 2007 of approximately \$184.5 million, substantially all of which we assumed in connection with our acquisitions of substantially all of the CSD assets in September 2002 and of Teris LLC in August 2006.
+In March 2008, we accrued an estimated \$2.6 million, subject to potential adjustment, of additional environmental liabilities as part of our acquisition of two solvent recycling facilities from

+Safety-Kleen Systems, Inc. We anticipate our environmental liabilities will be payable over many years and that cash flow from operations will generally be sufficient to fund the payment of such liabilities when required.
 However, events not anticipated (such as future changes in environmental laws and regulations) could require that such payments be made earlier or in greater amounts than currently anticipated, which could adversely affect our results of operations, cash flow and financial condition.